odedglas/promise-retry/README.md

  * @param {Function} fetch - Can be any fetch implementation ( node-fetch / browser fetch )
  * @param {String} url - Request url
  * @param {Object} options - fetch retry options
-     * @param {Number} retries - Amount of retries, default to 3
+     * @param {Number} retries              Amount of retries, default to 3
-     * @param {Number / Function} delay - The delay between executions, can be a number for the default backoff strategy OR a custom function
+     * @param {Number / Function} delay     The delay between executions, can be a number for the default backoff strategy OR a custom function
-     * @param {Function} retryOnResolved - When should retry on resolved fetch result
+     * @param {Function} retryOnResolved    When should retry on resolved fetch result
-     * @param {Function} retryOnError - When should retry on error occurred
+     * @param {Function} retryOnError       When should retry on error occurred
-     * @param {Function} onFailedAttempt - Execute on each failure
+     * @param {Function} onFailedAttempt    Error callback, will be called on each retriable error.
+     * @param {Function} onBreach           Error callback, will be called on 2 cases: 1) When attempts are equal to retries.
+2) On Non retriable error.
-     * @param {Object} fetchOptions - Normal fetch options you would pass
+     * @param {Object} fetchOptions         Normal fetch options you would pass

 #### Examples